What is an Encroachment?

 Before applying, please review the Major and Minor Encroachment Guides for more detailed information about the plan types and application process. https://pittsburghpa.gov/domi/row-info

 How do I apply for an Encroachment Plan?

-Once you have applied with Zoning and obtained a ZDR#, you can start your Encroachment Plan application at OneStopPGH.
+You can start your Encroachment Plan application at OneStopPGH.